-Char siu is a popular way to flavor and to prepare barbecued pork in Cantonese cuisine.
+Char Siu Pork is a popular way to flavor and prepares barbecued pork in Cantonese cuisine.
 It is classified as a type of siu mei, Cantonese roasted meat.

 2 pieces of pork fillet.
 Prick all over with a big fork.

 2 TB juice of red bean curd (I used 2 tsp red food coloring)

 1 tbsp light soya sauce

 1 tbsp Shaoxing rice wine (or dry sherry)

 1 dash white pepper